 The songs are the easy bit, retaining band members is a bigger challenge.

-Mostly No is out on the 9 July via Fat Cat and the band will play the following upcoming dates.
+Mostly No is out on the 9 July via Fat Cat.